SideScrollUI/SideScroll/Docs/Dev/AddingTabs.md

 ```

 ## Items
 * Most `TabInstance` will contain `Items`.
-These can be any `IList` and will be displayed in a datagrid
+These can be any `IList` and will be displayed in a DataGrid
   - Any object properties will automatically be show as columns.
-If no properties are found, `ToString()` will be called on each object
+If no properties are found, the object's `ToString()` will be used for the item
   - The most common `Items` are a collection of `ListItem`, which lets you set a label and object to display
   - When a row is selected, a child tab will be shown to the right based on the following criteria
     - If the object is an `ITab`, a `TabInstance` will be created